-I’ll give them a quick rinse and shake most of the water off of them.
-Then I’ll spread the bundles lightly and allow them to air dry a bit.
+I give them a quick rinse and shake most of the water off of them.
+Then I spread the bundles lightly on kitchen towels and allow them to air dry a bit.

 Finally I’ll bundle them up again and with cotton string (ie: the string leftover from our bags of feed) I’ll tie them up on the hooks RancherMan’s installed for me in my kitchen.

 There they’ll stay for the rest of the season.
 I could strip the dry leaves and put them into small jars for use.
 But I really like the way they look hanging here.
 And I’m using them pretty much every day.